justinethier/cyclone/_posts/2017-11-17-Released-Cyclone-Scheme-0.7.md

 ---
 layout: post
 title: Released Cyclone Scheme 0.7
-excerpt: This is the first Cyclone release with Unicode support
+excerpt: This is the first Cyclone release with Unicode support.
 ---

 Features